Shadow-457/Emojix/README.md

 *Note: This creates a desktop entry in `~/.config/autostart` and moves the binary to your `~/.local/bin/` folder.
 Root access (`sudo`) is not required!*

 ### Step 3: Run it right away!
-You only need to run this command once to start it for your current session:
+You only need to run this once to start it for your current session:

 Go in start menu and start the app 🔥